invokermain/pymssql-utils/README.md

 Parameters:
  * `operations (Union[str, List[str]])`: the SQL Operation/s to execute.
  * `parameters (Union[SQLParameters, List[SQLParameters]])`: parameters to substitute into the operation/s,
-   these can be a single value, tuple or dictionary OR this can be a list of these.
+   these can be a single value, tuple or dictionary OR this can be a list of any of the previous.
  * `batch_size (int)`: if specified concatenates the operations together according to the batch_size, this can vastly increase performance if executing many statements.
-   Raises an error if set to True and both operations and parameters are singular
+   Raises an error if set to True and both operations and parameters are singular.
- * `fetch (bool)`: if True returns the result from the LAST execution, default False.
+ * `fetch (bool)`: if True returns the result from the LAST execution, by default false.
- * `raise_errors (bool)`: whether to raise exceptions or to ignore them and let you handle the error yourself via the DatabaseResult class.
+ * `raise_errors (bool)`: whether to raise exceptions or to return the error information with the result.
- * Any kwargs are passed to _pymssql's_ `connect` method.
+ * Any extra kwargs are passed to _pymssql's_ `connect` method.

 Returns a `DatabaseResult` class, see documentation below.